On F List of Movie Reviews

 never saw Gene Hackman as Popeye Doyle and only gave him the role because he could be had for cheap.

-But let's be real: it's impossible to think of The French Connection without Gene Hackman coming to mind.
+But let's be real: it's impossible to think of The French Connection without Gene Hackman.

-The car going after the elevated train is its pièce de résistance.
+The car going after the elevated train is the pièce de résistance.
 During the filming, William Friedkin knew

 a big chase was essential to the film but had nothing planned; so he walked a while (fifty-five blocks in all)